ktock/qemu-wasm-sample/README.md

-# Building QEMU with emscripten with Wasm backend patch
+# Building QEMU TCI mode with emscripten

-Patch is maintained in https://github.com/ktock/qemu-wasm/pull/21
+Patch is maintained in https://github.com/ktock/qemu-wasm/pull/22

-Assuming this repository and [Wasm backend patch](https://github.com/ktock/qemu-wasm/pull/21) are cloned locally.
+Assuming this repository and [patch to compile TCI mode with Emscripten](https://github.com/ktock/qemu-wasm/pull/21) are cloned locally.
 Set the current directory to the root directory of this repository.

 ## Prepare build environemnt